LeonardoESousa/LeoX/README.md

 ## How to install?

-Clone the repository to any folder in your computer.
-In your terminal, navigate to the LeoX folder and run:
+Run:

-`pip install .`
+`pip install LeoX`

-Now, open your .bashrc file and include the following:

-`export PYTHONPATH="${PYTHONPATH}:/path/to/folder/LeoX/"`

-In your terminal type:

-`source ~/.bashrc`

 Now you can run the program from any folder by just using the `lx` command.

 ## How to use it?

 Create a folder for your project.
 Add the log file for the frequency calculation in your folder.
+Run the lx command.
+Choose option 1 and follow the instructions.